akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 before the leader changes member status of 'Joining' members to 'Up'.

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/resources/factorial.conf#min-nr-of-members

+In a similar way you can define required number of members of a certain role before the leader changes member status of 'Joining' members to 'Up'.

+.. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/resources/factorial.conf#role-min-nr-of-members

 You can start the actors in a ``registerOnMemberUp`` callback, which will be invoked when the current member status is changed tp 'Up', i.e. the cluster